apache/spark/docs/mllib-feature-extraction.md

 the number of buckets of the hash table.
 The default feature dimension is `$2^{20} = 1,048,576$`.

+We recommend users to adapt to the DataFrame-based API in [ML user guide on TF-IDF](ml-features.html#tf-idf).

 **Note:** `spark.mllib` doesn't provide tools for text segmentation.
 We refer users to the [Stanford NLP Group](http://nlp.stanford.edu/) and [scalanlp/chalk](https://github.com/scalanlp/chalk).